-Financial aid for Quinnipiac University's law programs consists primarily of federal loans and scholarships.
+Financial aid for Quinnipiac University's law program consists primarily of federal loans and scholarships.
 Financial aid is available to full-time or part-time students who are registered for at least 6 credits per semester.
+Students who are enrolled for fewer than 6 credits are not eligible for any federal financial aid.